Sites & Buildings

 Natural Gas

-The City of Americus owns and operates its own natural gas distribution system, providing services for all commercial and industrial residents of the City.
-With two pressure systems to serve customers, one system is at 20# for residential customers and small businesses, and the second system is at 150# for large commercial and industrial customers.
-Additionally, the Department will meet requirements of interruptible customers as needed.
-Over 103 miles of main lines comprise the system, with 2,672 MCF per day dedicated for customers, and this load can be expanded as needed.
-A member of the Municipal Gas Authority of Georgia, the City of Americus Natural Gas Department is ready to meet your needs.
+The City of Americus owns and operates its natural gas distribution system, serving all commercial and industrial customers within the City.
+With two pressure systems serving customers, one operates at 20# for residential and small-business customers, while the other operates at 150# for large commercial and industrial customers.
+Additionally, the Department will meet the requirements of interruptible customers as needed.
+The system comprises over 103 miles of main lines, with 2,672 MCF dedicated to customers per day, and this capacity can be expanded as needed.
+As a member of the Municipal Gas Authority of Georgia, the City of Americus Natural Gas Department is prepared to meet your needs.

 Telecommunications

-Multiple providers, including Pineland Telephone Cooperative, Georgia Public Webb, AT&T, Mediacom, and Citizens Telephone Services supply high speed broadband capabilities to Sumter County.
-Each will develop a network to meet needs of individual users.
+Multiple providers, including Pineland Telephone Cooperative, Georgia Public Webb, AT&T, Mediacom, and Citizens Telephone Services, supply high-speed broadband capabilities to Sumter County.
+Each will develop a network to meet the needs of individual users.

-2022 brought good news to our county—Governor Kemp announced that Sumter County won a $25,387,000 grant to serve 5,726 Broadband users needing faster and more reliable internet.
+2022 brought good news to our county—Governor Kemp announced that Sumter County won a $25,387,000 grant to serve 5,726 Broadband users who need faster, more reliable internet.

-This project will support needed telemedicine capabilities, promote better education opportunities for students, and help develop our present and future workforce for opportunities we will bring to our community.
+This project will support essential telemedicine capabilities, expand educational opportunities for students, and help develop our current and future workforce for the opportunities we will bring to our community.

 See an interactive Georgia Broadband Map to consider providers and speed capacities: Broadband Map